 The War of 1812 led to a British blockade of the United States eastern coastline, which brought shipping and fishing to a halt.
 Cut off from the sea, Americans began focuses more heavily on manufacturing in order to make money and create the goods they couldn’t get through trade.

-The causes of second industrial revolution in America were:
+The causes of the second industrial revolution in America were:

 The United States had a number of natural resources, such as timber, water, coal, iron, copper, silver and gold.
 Industries took advantage of these natural resources to manufacture a number of goods to put on the market.